zombinator1/TicketBookingApp/README.md

   >
 </p>

-**SEAT** table is a table containing list of seats which are inside a room.
+**SEAT** table is a table containing a list of seats which are inside a room.
 This table is used only to create seat_reserved record.\
-**SEAT_RESERVED** - new list of records is created when admin adds new screening.
+**SEAT_RESERVED** - a new list of records is created when the admin adds a new screening.
 Every list of seat_reserved is unique for a particular screening.\
 **SCREENING** ticket prices may be different for every screening.

 ## Endpoints